Photo and Video Consent Forms for Child Care

 • Social media: For posting on your program’s official social media channels (e.g., Facebook, Instagram).

-Including a liability release statement is a standard legal protection.
-This clause typically states that by granting consent, the family releases the childcare program from any liability related to the use of the photos or videos, as long as the use is within the agreed-upon terms.
+A liability release statement is a standard legal protection that states the family releases the childcare program from any liability related to the use of the photos or videos, as long as the use is within the agreed-upon terms.
 It's always a good practice to have your forms reviewed by a legal professional to ensure they comply with local regulations.

 The form should specify how long the consent is valid, which is often for the duration of the child's enrollment.
 Crucially, it must also explain the process for families to revoke or change their consent.
 This ensures families remain in control and can update their preferences if their circumstances or comfort levels change.